Clean Air Act 1956: Further legislation

-The provisions of the 1956 Act were extended by the Clean Air Act 1968, which made it an offence to emit dark smoke from a chimney, empowered the Minister to define limits for emissions of grit and dust from furnaces, defined requirements for arrestment plant to be fitted to new furnaces, and provided a framework for control of the height and position of chimneys.
+The provisions of the 1956 act were extended by the Clean Air Act 1968 (c.
+62), which made it an offence to emit dark smoke from a chimney, empowered the Minister to define limits for emissions of grit and dust from furnaces, defined requirements for arrestment plant to be fitted to new furnaces, and provided a framework for control of the height and position of chimneys.
 The Act also allowed the Minister to create smoke control areas and introduce controls on use of unauthorised fuel in such areas.

+Clean Air Act 1993

-The 1956 and 1968 Clean Air Acts were repealed by the Clean Air Act 1993, which consolidated and extended the provisions of the earlier legislation.
+The 1956 and 1968 Clean Air Acts were repealed and laws extended the provisions of the earlier legislation.
+The provisions of the 1993 Act were consolidated into the following parts: